gbadev-org/tonc/content/pages/regbg.md

 Both the tiles and tilemaps are stored in VRAM, which is divided into <dfn>charblocks</dfn> and <dfn>screenblocks</dfn>.
 The tileset is stored in the charblocks and the tilemap goes into the screenblocks.
 In the common vernacular, the word “tile” is used for both the graphical tiles and the entries of the tilemaps.
 Because this is somewhat confusing, I'll use the term <dfn>screen entry</dfn> (<dfn>SE</dfn> for short) as the items in the screenblocks (i.e., the map entries) and restrict tiles to the tileset.

-64 kB of VRAM is set aside for tilemaps (`0600:0000h`-`0600:FFFFh`).
+64 KiB of VRAM is set aside for tilemaps (`0600:0000h`-`0600:FFFFh`).
 This is used for both screenblocks *and* charblocks.
 You can choose which ones to use freely through the control registers, but be careful that they can overlap (see {@tbl:cbb-sbb}).
 Each screenblock is 2048 (`800h`) bytes long, giving 32 screenblocks in total.
 All but the smallest backgrounds use multiple screenblocks for the full tilemap.
-Each charblock is 16 kB (`4000h` bytes) long, giving four blocks overall.
+Each charblock is 16 KiB (`4000h` bytes) long, giving four blocks overall.

 <div class="cblock">
 <table id="tbl:cbb-sbb"